Transit - NCTS/OTS (valid until April 30, 2016)

 Since 1 July 2005, you are obliged to file the declaration for the customs transit procedure electronically.
 In exceptional cases a written declaration can still be made.

 Customs processes the electronic transit declaration by means of the Transit system, short for the New Computerised Transit System (NCTS).
 In Transit, filing a declaration comes down to sending an electronic message to Customs.
 You will only be allowed to do so if you are in possession of an 'authorisation to file electronic customs transit declarations'.
-The application form for the authorisation to file electronic customs transit declarations can be downloaded: Aanvraag Vergunning elektronisch aangeven uitvoer, vervoer en invoer (only available in Dutch).
+The application form for the authorisation to file electronic customs transit declarations can be downloaded: Aanvraag Vergunning elektronisch aangeven uitvoer, vervoer en invoer (available until 30 April 2016 - only available in Dutch).
 The application form for this authorisation can also be obtained from your customs office.

 As the declarant, you have to enter the details of the transit declaration in Transit yourself.
 Your declaration must specify, amongst other things, an office of departure and an office of destination.
 The customs offices that have access to NCTS can be found on the European Commission's List of customs offices.